Erwin Rommel: Death

-Rommel opted to commit suicide, and explained his decision to his wife and son.
+Rommel chose suicide, and explained his decision to his wife and son.
 Wearing his Afrika Korps jacket and carrying his field marshal's baton, he got into Burgdorf's car, driven by SS-Stabsscharführer Heinrich Doose, and was driven out of the village.
 After stopping, Doose and Maisel walked away from the car leaving Rommel with Burgdorf.
 Five minutes later Burgdorf gestured to the two men to return to the car, and Doose noticed that Rommel was slumped over, having taken the cyanide.
 He died before being taken to the Wagner-Schule field hospital.
 Ten minutes later, the group telephoned Rommel's wife to inform her of his death.

 The official notice of Rommel's death as reported to the public stated that he had died of either a heart attack or a cerebral embolism—a complication of the skull fractures he had suffered in the earlier strafing of his staff car.
 To strengthen the story, Hitler ordered an official day of mourning in commemoration of his death.
-As promised, Rommel was given a state funeral but it was held in Ulm instead of Berlin as had been requested by Rommel.
+As promised, Rommel was given a state funeral, but it was held in Ulm instead of Berlin as had been requested by Rommel.
 Hitler sent Field Marshal Rundstedt (who was unaware that Rommel had died as a result of Hitler's orders) as his representative to the funeral.

 The truth behind Rommel's death became known to the Allies when intelligence officer Charles Marshall interviewed Rommel's widow, Lucia Rommel, as well as from a letter by Rommel's son Manfred in April 1945.

 Rommel's grave is located in Herrlingen, a short distance west of Ulm.
 For decades after the war on the anniversary of his death, veterans of the Africa campaign, including former opponents, would gather at his tomb in Herrlingen.